 As for the hot/cold conundrum, the simple rule of thumb is that higher quality sakes should be served slightly chilled, while cheaper sakes should be warmed up.
 Cooler temperatures (45 degrees or so) allow the full flavor profile of the sake to emerge.
 A cheaper sake with a rougher flavor profile (think sweeter and fruitier) benefits from warmth because some of the off notes are less easily discerned.

 Unlike with wines, however, sake temperature is by and large a matter of personal preference.
 As long as you don’t chill it below 40 degrees or heat it above 105 or so, you’re not doing it wrong.

-There are many types of sakes out there, with the majority being divided into “ordinary sake” (the majority of the sakes available) and “special designation sake,” of which there are eight different varieties.
+There are myriad types of sake out there, but the majority are divided into two categories.
+These are Ordinary Sake, which constitutes the bulk of the beverage, and Special Designation Sake, of which there are eight different varieties.
 The different designations reference the amount of polishing the rice has gone through, in addition to a few other elements.

 And now that you know the 4-1-1 about the stuff, here are eight sakes you should try.

 Created by a French winemaker teamed up with a traditional Japanese sake brewer, this superlative sake has notes of pears, berries, and wine grapes.
 Only problem?
 It costs more than $100 a bottle.

 With a bold flavor of dried fruit and spice, this sake, brewed in San Francisco, goes well with spicy foods and meats.

 Hakkaisan is made from the Niigata Prefecture, a place celebrated for its water.
 It’s a clean, crisp sake. that makes a good starting point for the novice drinker.

 This bottle fermented sake has a light natural carbonation with mild effervescence similar to the mouthfeel of a Prosecco or Cava wine.